 The new techniques will offer improved safety and economic benefits in building maintenance as well as scrap reduction for the marine, automotive and aircraft industries.

-ANSTO’s contribution as a Principal Investigator, through the Australian Centre for Neutron Scattering (ACNS) and Nuclear Materials Development and Characterisation, will involve undertaking stress assessments to materials using X-rays and neutron diffraction techniques.
+ANSTO’s contribution as a Principal Investigator, through the Australian Centre for Neutron Scattering (ACNS) and Nuclear Materials Development and Characterisation (NMDC), will involve undertaking stress assessments to materials using X-rays and neutron diffraction techniques.

 “In this project, the team will be analysing the mechanical properties of the laser treated steel and granite material for fatigue resistance, surface roughness, determine the microstructure, resolve the distribution of residual stresses and micro-cracking,” said Dr Anna Paradowska, ACNS Industrial Liaison Manager.